-BASIN ANALYSIS CASE STUDY CLAY CORE CORRELATION CROSS-PLOTTING DECISION MAKING DECONVOLUTION FRACTURES HORIZONTAL WELLS HYDRATES INJECTION PERMEABILITY PRODUCTION WORKFLOWS VORKFLOWS VORKFLOWS
+BASIN ANALYSIS CASE STUDY CLAY CORE CORRELATION CROSS-PLOTTING

+DECISION MAKING DECONVOLUTION FRACTURES HORIZONTAL WELLS HYDRATES INJECTION

+PERMEABILITY PRODUCTION WORKFLOWS

-Instructor: Language: Saad Ibrahim (Petro Management Group Ltd., Canada) English NEW Level: Foundation Duration and Online: 4 live sessions of 4 hours CPD Points: 8 formats: Classroom: 2 days CPD Points: 10
+Instructor: Saad Ibrahim (Petro Management Group Ltd., Canada)

+Duration and formats:

 Well testing of oil, gas, and water wells is the technology that has been effectively used since the start of the oil business over century ago.
 Well test analysis/interpretation is considered one of the most effective reservoir management tool to help in maximizing well productivity, enhance the expected ultimate recovery of hydrocarbons, and also in devising the development plans.
 This courses offers the foundation of this techniques which covers the theory in a concise fashion and the emphasis is on the practical applications using numerous actual well tests data and the application of the analysis results (using commercial software) for field development.